tinystacks/aws-docker-templates-flask/README.md

 The sample application can store items as full JSON files in a DynamoDB table.
 The name of the table used is retrieved from the environment variable `TABLE_NAME`.

 To write to DynamoDB, the application must be running in a context in which it has been granted permissions to access the DynamoDB table.

+### Dockerfile

+The Dockerfile copies the sample application into a Docker image and runs a Flask server.

+A Dockerfile uses a Docker base image stored in a public Docker repoistory and then adds functionality to the image required by your application.
+This project's Dockerfile is based on the